-Renovating is an excellent way to update the look and feel of a home, while possibly adding to its value. however, the process can be just as stressful as moving to a new home, says Adrian Goslett, Regional Director and CEO of RE/MAX of Southern Africa.
-He notes that while the task can be daunting, there are several methods that can be used by homeowners to reduce the potential stress caused by a renovation project.
+Renovating is an excellent way to update the look and feel of a home, while possibly adding to its value.
+However, the process can be just as stressful as moving to a new home.
+While the task can be daunting, there are several methods that can be used to reduce the potential stress caused by a renovation project.

-From the outset of the project, the homeowner should set some ground rules that will help everyone to deal with the situation better.
+From the outset of the project, you should set some ground rules that will help everyone to better deal with the situation.
 An example would be asking the contractor to do a daily clean up after they have finished working.
 To some degree, this will allow the family to gain normal functionality during the evenings.
 While not always feasible, ideally at least one room and bathroom should be kept fully functional throughout the process.

-It is important to remember that the situation is only for a limited time and the result is an improved living space for the family to enjoy.
+Bear in mind that the situation is only for a limited time and the result is an improved living space for the family to enjoy.
 Keeping your eyes on the prize will make it easier to deal will the current state of affairs and will reduce stress levels to some degree.
-“While the process of renovating may be uncomfortable at times, it is essential to bear in mind that the renovation project will make the home more comfortable for the whole family when all is complete,” Goslett concludes.